theamankumarsingh/amfoss-tasks/task-4/README.md

-This task was also easy as Java is my primary language (I started programming with this).
+This task was easy as Java is my primary language (I started programming with this).

 Errors fixed:
 1. Semicolons XD